IanLynnEE/pathological-voice-classification/README.md

 ### Random Forest Classifiers

-TODO: To address the imbalance issue,...
-According to the imbalanced issue in the given dataset, traditional Random Forest is not able to class appropriately.
+According to the imbalanced issue in the given dataset, traditional Random Forest cannot class appropriately.
 Therefore, we use Balanced Random Forest to eliminate the influence.

-Another issue is that it makes overfitting by RF with only clinical features and makes underfitting by that with only audio features.
-To figure out the problem, we use late fusion, which combines the effect from the two models.
-The results verified that it does elinimate the problems each other.
+Another issue is that it makes overfitting by RF with only clinical features and underfitting by that with only audio features.
+To figure out this problem, we use late fusion, which combines the effect of the outputs from the two models.
+The results verified that it does eliminate the problems of each other.
+The architecture of RF with different data can find in `train_rf.py`, while the late fusion method can find in `utils.py`

 ### Voting